Types of browser storage

 Browser storage is a way for websites to save small pieces of information directly in the user’s browser.
 This stored information helps websites remember some details and behave consistently as users move around or return later.

 Instead of relying only on servers to fetch everything again and again, browsers store specific data locally.
 This makes websites faster, more responsive, and easier to use.
-Browser storage works quietly in the background.
 Users do not usually notice it, but many common website behaviors depend on it.

 Without browser storage, websites would feel repetitive and less efficient, resetting more often than expected.
 Understanding browser storage can help you see how browsers actively support websites, rather than just displaying pages.